Spidy01/dbus-canbus-battery/README.md

 ![image](https://github.com/user-attachments/assets/4ad995dc-184f-4d3c-8e2b-2dd06780d1b7)

-2) Follow the guide at the victron site: https://www.victronenergy.com/live/ccgx:root_access
+2) Follow the guide at the victron site: [Root Access](https://www.victronenergy.com/live/ccgx:root_access)

 3) Download WinSCP if you are a windows user and set up a new connection to your Cerbo GX using the root account details you have just created.
 You should be presented with a list of folders and files.
 As an example: